robertbiv/Crypto-Transaction-Tracker/docs/CLI_GUIDE.md

-# Crypto Tax Generator - CLI Quick Reference
+# Crypto Transaction Tracker - CLI Quick Reference

 ## Overview
-The `cli.py` provides a unified command-line interface for all Crypto Tax Generator features with modern formatting and comprehensive access to the system.
+The `cli.py` provides a unified command-line interface for all Crypto Transaction Tracker features with modern formatting and comprehensive access to the system.

 ## Installation
 No additional installation required - uses standard Python libraries.